Aguerra-ith/TR-backups/README.md

 # TR-backups
-This Script will take an array containing TR suite ids, then it will make an importable csv file for each one of them.
+This Script will take an array containing TR project ids, then it will make an importable csv file for each suite in them.

 # Usage
 - Add to your bashrc file